-Amy-Claire Huestis lives in Ladner, British Columbia, in the delta of the Fraser River.
-In her soulful works she suspends a state of wonder in relation to nature and its mysteries.
-These works erase boundaries between drawing, painting, movement, and creative writing.
+Amy-Claire Huestis lives in Ladner, British Columbia, in the estuary of the Fraser River.
+In her soulful practice she suspends a state of wonder in relation to nature and its mysteries.
+Thinking through how we might co-habitate well with other species, she makes work through ritual and deep attention to the landscape over time.
+Her works cross boundaries between drawing, painting, walking, and creative writing.

 She teaches drawing and painting at Kwantlen Polytechnic University in the lower mainland of British Columbia.
 Her current work centres around her home in the marshland, living in a little house that floats up and down with the tides.